When is the Best Time to Visit Montana?

 You can count on the fact that Montana experiences four distinct seasons, and much of the weather is dependent upon your elevation.
 Depending on the type of vacation you’re looking for and the activities you’d like to partake in, the best time to visit Montana will differ from one traveler to another.

-- Spring (March to July): In Montana, it’s common to get snow in the spring.
-You can expect cool evenings, and a daytime range anywhere from the 30s to the 60s (or, 0 to 20C), depending on the day.
+- Spring (April to June): In Montana, it’s common to get snow in the spring.
+You can expect cool evenings, and a daytime range anywhere from 30-60°F depending on the day.
 May and June typically see more rainfall than the rest of the year, and you’re sure to encounter snow at higher elevations.

 - Summer (July to Sept): These tend to be the most popular months to visit Montana, due to summer and school holidays.
-You can expect dry, warm weather (an average daily temperature around 70F, or 25C), with only a few days of clouds and rain.
+You can expect dry, warm weather (an average daily temperature around 70°F), with only a few days of clouds and rain.
 This makes summer an excellent time to visit Montana if you’re looking to raft, bike, hike, and so on.

 - Winter (Dec to March): Snowfall is definitely to be expected during Montana’s winter months, especially in the mountains.
-Expect colder temperatures, with highs ranging anywhere from 0 to 40F (or, -20 to 5C).
-If you’re into snowshoeing or skiing (or a Yellowstone Winter Tour!), then this is the best time for you to visit Montana.
+Expect colder temperatures, with highs ranging anywhere from 0-40°F. If you’re into snowshoeing or skiing (or a Yellowstone Winter Tour!), then this is the best time for you to visit Montana.

 Wondering What to Pack on Your Montana Vacation?

 Packing for adventure vacations can be tricky.
 On the one hand, you want to make sure you’re prepared, but on the other, you don’t want to be toting around more supplies than you need.
 But fear not – we have you well on your way to being prepared for your Montana vacation.

 - Pack for the Weather